Japan·17 - 24 September 2025

 Miyako Hotel

-The Miyako Hotel Hakata is our 5* hideaway centrally located in the capital town of Fukuoka on the Kyushu peninsula.
-While here you can luxuriate in their open air spa on the rooftop or cool down in their outdoor pool open through September.
-Numerous restaurants will entice you.
-If you choose to plan early this is the perfect place to spend a few days before we begin our adventure.
+The Miyako Hotel Hakata is our 5-star hideaway, centrally located in the capital of Fukuoka on the Kyushu peninsula.
+While here, you can luxuriate in the rooftop spa or cool down in the outdoor pool, which is open through September.
+Numerous restaurants will also entice you.
+This is the perfect place to spend a few days before our adventure.

 Seikai Hotel